treehouse/timberline/README.markdown

    your settings will all take effect.
 Redis defaults will be used if you omit anything.

-2. If you're including Timberline in a Rails app, there's a convenient way to configure it that should fit in with the rest of your app - if you include a yaml file named timberline.yaml in your config directory, Timberline will automatically detect it and load it up.
-The syntax for this file is shockingly boring:

-        development:
+2. If you prefer a static config file, you can write a YAML file like the following:

           database: 1
           host: 192.168.1.105
           port: 12345
           password: foobar
-        production:
-          ...etc.

-3. Like the yaml format but you're not using Rails?
-Don't worry, just write your yaml file and set the TIMBERLINE\_YAML constant inside your app like so:
+  ...and then use the `TIMBERLINE_YAML` constant to specify the file's location:

           TIMBERLINE_YAML = 'path/to/your/yaml/file.yaml'

 ### Pushing jobs onto a queue